-Your Corporate Bank Account in Japan—A Comprehensive Guide
+How to Open a Corporate Bank Account in Japan: The 2021 Guide

-The next step in setting up your Japan-based corporation is opening a corporate bank account in Japan.
+If you have established a Japan-based corporation, the next step is opening a corporate bank account in Japan.
 While it is possible to use your personal bank account for business transactions, most accountants advise against doing so.

 The benefits of opening a dedicated corporate account are numerous: your trust factor increases if you need to apply for a loan or a business subsidy in Japan.
 Also, having a business bank account factors favorably in how other vendors view you.